events calendarOngoing And Special Events!

 Meet at the trailhead (we will have a balloon tied to a hiking pole so you can spot us) at 9:00am – be sure to arrive on time.

-For precaution against COVID-19, we are limiting this snowshoe trip to no more than 10 people total (which means we only allow for the first 8 people who register for this trip) and please bring your mask to the snowshoe trip.
+For precaution against COVID-19, we are limiting this snowshoe trip to no more than 5 people total per the latest requirements for the State of Washington (which means we only allow for the first 3 people who register for this trip) and please bring your mask to the snowshoe trip.
 We will also practice 6 feet apart social distancing with the group to the extent we can.

 You will need a Sno-Parks Permit to park in the parking lot (https://www.wta.org/go-outside/passes/passes-and-permit-info) and we require that you sign a standard disclaimer form (provided after you have registered for the event) if you are to join this snowshoe trip.